Teaching in any Setting: Participation Project Environment

 Participation is an important part of the educational experience.
 It increases the chance that information is correctly disseminated and received by teacher and student.
 This research project explores adult participation in the Laveen Ward of The Church of Jesus Christ of Latter-day Saints Elders’ Quorum class to put into action a plan that increases the participation level to reflect the Church Education System standard to help adults to rely on the teachings of Jesus Christ and bless themselves, their families and others.
 The research project studies class participation—its application to adults and how to improve it and is not a discussion of religion though the research is completed in such a context.

-The problem is that students in the Elders Quorum for the Laveen Ward of the Church of Jesus Christ of Latter-day Saints do not participate enough in discussion or preparation for the lesson portion of the priesthood meeting
+The problem is students in the Elders Quorum for the Laveen Ward of the Church of Jesus Christ of Latter-day Saints do not participate enough in discussion or preparation for the lesson portion of the priesthood meeting

 Many times adults who use the CES take for granted that the subjects covered are knowledge that they already possess and have little value in taking a fully vested interest in the classes.